databricks/mlops-stacks/README.md

 ### Running the tests
 **NOTE**: This section is for open-source developers contributing to the default stack in this repo.
-If you are working on an ML project using the stack (e.g. if you ran `cookiecutter` to start a new project), see the `README.md` within your generated project directory for detailed instructions on how to make and test changes.
+If you are working on an ML project using the stack (e.g. if you ran `databricks bundle init` to start a new project), see the `README.md` within your generated project directory for detailed instructions on how to make and test changes.